English | Français

 As you already know, your state of mind has a strong grip on your thoughts, your behavior, and on the symptoms of your illnesses.
 When angry, people tend to think, say, and do silly things.
 Yet, most people who regularly say or do silly things are not necessarily angry.
 Indeed, intense emotional feelings control thoughts and behavior, not the other way around!
 Definitely, your thoughts have the power to awaken your emotions.
 However, even if you manage to control to a certain degree the behavior driven by emotions awakened by your thoughts, I would not count on reason alone to suppress powerful feelings which have become a constant presence in your life.

-In real life, whatever feeling arises against your will, it will most likely not succumb to your reason.
-For, only what is born of reason can be banished by reason alone.
-Yet, regardless of whether they arise against your will or from your reason, emotional feelings will always have a cognitive meaning, in the sense that your brain will know that your butterflies or the knots in your stomach are not real, but tell you that you are in love or you are afraid.
-Therefore, when you do crazy things against your rational will, it's not that you lack judgment, but rather that your feelings have taken over your decision-making process.
+In real life, feelings that arise against your will are unlikely to succumb to your reason, for only that which is born of reason can be banished by reason alone.
+Yet, whether they arise from your reason or against your will, emotional feelings will always have cognitive meaning, in the sense that your brain will know that your butterflies or the knots in your belly are not real but are there to tell you when you are in love or when you are afraid.
+When you do crazy things against your rational will, it's not that you lack judgment but rather that your feelings have taken over your decision-making process.

 Since there is a certain amount of feelings involved in each decision you make, it appears that living a fulfilled life is much more about emotions, feelings, and beliefs than about intellect or thinking.
 The quality of your daily life decisions does not depend upon your IQ or on the level and quality of your academic instruction.
 The quality of your life depends on the quality of your decisions that rely mainly on your education, beliefs, wisdom, values, and above all, on the quality of your emotions.
 This is good news actually because while your IQ is an inborn gift that declines with age, your emotional intelligence grows as you mature and deepen your spirituality.